-Use Hippo-specific enhancements to JCR System View XML to implement advanced import or bootstrap requirements.
+Use Bloomreach Experience Manager-specific enhancements to JCR System View XML to implement advanced import requirements.

-With Hippo Repository you can import content using an enhanced form of the JCR-specified System View XML.
+Using the Console, you can import content using an enhanced form of the JCR-specified System View XML.
 System View XML is an XML-serialized form of JCR content and is defined by the JCR specification.
 With the help of System View XML it is possible to serialize and deserialize any JCR content whatsoever.
-Hippo Repository adds semantics for additional requirements such as merging new content with existing content during deserialization and importing content from external files.
+Bloomreach Experience Manager adds semantics for additional requirements such as merging new content with existing content during deserialization and importing content from external files.